-5.2.3 Freezing documents
+8.2.3 Freezing documents

-As owner of a document you may freeze the document, thus saving it from further modifications by other members of the workspace.
+By default, creators and managers of a document may freeze the document, thus saving it from further modifications by other members of the workspace.
 A frozen document may only be read, it cannot be modified any more.
 After unfreezing it may be edited again.
-Remember that freezing and unfreezing is only allowed for owners.